The On and Ons and Richard Snow

 Father’s Day: doubleVee, The Krayolas, Mark Ward, Richard Snow, The Rallies, DelCobras

 Happy Father’s Day to all the dads.
-Plenty of great new music to share with your dad today, starting with Allan Vest & Barb Vest (Starlight Mints) as doubleVee in anticipation of the release of the ‘Periscope at Midnight EP.
-The rest of the EP is no Dig that bass line!
+Plenty of great new music to share with your dad today, starting with Allan Vest & Barb Vest (Starlight Mints) as doubleVee who release “Everyone’s Lonely Under The Sea” in anticipation of the release of the ‘Periscope at Midnight’ EP.
+The rest of the EP is excellent!
+Dig that bass line!
 Next, The Krayolas deliver a sweet tribute to Brian Wilson with “Surf’s Down” a newly released gem from the Tex-Mex trio.
 Speaking of tributes, Mark Ward has done a cool EP full of covers, interpreted in his own way.
 Check out the pop bounce of Gordon Lightfoot’s “If You Could Read My Mind,” a great song with a whole new spin.
 With all the anxiety going on in the world today, Richard Snow has a very timely response to the conspiracy culture we’re in on “Governments Always Lie.”
 The Rallies are also back with a simple song that“Comes and Goes” and it really impresses during the harmony-filled bridge.
 Philly Green Day inspired rockers DelCobras have a great single here with “Untied (She’s The One)” with that infectious chorus.
 Enjoy a nice cold drink with these tunes.
 Cheers!

 Sunday Sun returns and Richard Snow’s freebie